About cookies on this site

 Example No.2 – Auto-event Variable in Trigger

 First, let’s remember how the bounce rate is calculated.
-According to Google, Bounce Rate is the percentage of single-page sessions (i.e. sessions in which the person left your site from the entrance page without interacting with the page).
-Pageviews are not the only way of interactions.
-Other events (such as form submissions or certain clicks) are also counted as interaction.
+According to Google, Bounce Rate is the percentage of single-page sessions (i.e., sessions in which the person leaves your site from the entrance page without interacting with the page).
+Pageviews are not the only way to interact.
+Other events (such as form submissions or certain clicks) are also considered interactions.

-Karolina’s hypothesis was: although visitors do not read more than one blog post per session, they still interact with it.
-So we needed to track more relevant interactions.
-Her blog posts contain a lot of images, charts, etc. that can be viewed in greater detail when clicked upon.
-So I decided to start tracking clicks of images in blog posts.
+Karolina’s hypothesis was although visitors do not read more than one blog post per session, they still interact with it.
+So, we needed to track more relevant interactions.
+Her blog posts contained many images, charts, etc., that can be viewed in greater detail when clicked upon.
+So, I decided to start tracking clicks of images in blog posts.

 The best way to track those images was to create an auto-event variable rel and use it in the Link Click trigger.